-Each license type’s cost varies due to the different responsibilities they allow the licensee to perform.
-You need a different kind of license if you try to sell a few handguns versus handling NFA items.
+The cost of each license type varies, due to the different activities they allow the licensee to perform.
+You need a different kind of license if you try to sell a few handguns, versus handling NFA items.

 FFL License Cost by Type